codership/documentation/galeracluster/source/kb/customizing-gcache-size.rst

 .. rst-class:: article-stats

-   Length: 467 words; Published: October 22, 2019; Category: Performance; Type: Best Practices
+   Length: 467 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Performance; Type: Best Practices

 You can define the size of the write-set cache using the :ref:`gcache.size <gcache.size>` parameter.
 The set the size to one less than that of the data directory.

-.. rst-class:: kb
+.. rst-class:: section-heading
 .. rubric:: Scenario

 If you have storage issues, there are some guidelines to consider in adjusting this issue.
 For example, your preferred state snapshot method.  ``rsync`` and ``xtrabackup`` copy the InnoDB log files, while ``mysqldump`` does not.
 So, if you use ``mysqldump`` for state snapshot transfers, you can subtract the size of the log files from your calculation of the data directory size.